-Living in Gainesville – A Trip to UF’s Bat House is a Must!
+Living in Gainesville – A Trip to UF’s Bat Houses is a Must!

 The Bat Houses (there are now two, after the first one collapsed in 2009 due to “heavy” popularity — pun intended) are located on Museum Road on the University of Florida campus, on the northwest end of Lake Alice.